HomeGuidesAPI ReferenceChangelog

 }

-The contract is done, it’s time to deploy it.
+The contract is done, and it’s time to deploy it.

 Deployment and Testing

-We compile and deploy contracts using TronIDE.
-For easier testing, it is advised that the initial deployment utilize TRON's Nile test network.
+TronIDE is used to compile and deploy contracts.
+For easier testing, it is recommended that you utilize TRON's Nile test network for the initial deployment.

 📘

-Nile is TRON's pilot test network.
-Nile will be the first to launch new features that will later be launched on the main network.
-Please visit the Nile's official website for additional information.
+Nile is TRON's pilot test network, which can be the first place to launch new features that are to be launched on the Mainnet later.
+You can visit the Nile's official website for additional information.

-The logged-in TronLink will automatically connect to TronIDE; however, please ensure that the correct network is selected:
+The logged-in TronLink will automatically connect to TronIDE.
+However, you must ensure that the correct network is selected:

 If this is your first time using TronIDE, you must first enable two modules: Solidity Compiler and DEPLOYMENT.

-Following activation, the leftmost menu bar should appear as follows:
+After the two modules are activated, the left-side menu bar should appear as follows:

-Create a new contract file, Library.sol, in which you will paste the entire contract code.
+Create a new contract file, Library.sol, and paste the entire contract code here.

-When the contract is successfully deployed, the position indicated in the figure will indicate the methods that this contract is capable of calling.
+When the contract is deployed, the section selected in the figure below will show the methods that this contract is capable of calling.

 Build the DApp

-To begin, copy the contract address that was previously deployed into the libraryContractAddress variable in utils.js.
+To begin with, copy the contract address that was previously deployed into the libraryContractAddress variable in utils.js.

 Link the UI to TronLink

-The following step is to link the UI to the TronLink Chrome wallet.
+The following step is to link the user interface (UI) to the TronLink Chrome wallet.
 TronLink injects the TronWeb object into each browser page, allowing the DApp to communicate with the TRON network.

 Functions

-After connecting our user interface to TronLink, we need to analyze how the user interface interacts with smart contracts.
-As a result, a contract object must be created to represent the decentralized library smart contract.
+After connecting our UI to TronLink, we need to analyze how the UI interacts with smart contracts.
+Therefore, a contract object must be created to represent the decentralized library smart contract.

 export async function setLibraryContract() {